WoodWing/elvis-image-recognition/README.md

 - When there's no magic... check the terminal where the image recognition server is running for errors and make sure your configuration is correct.

 # Version history

+## v1.1.0
+- Elvis 6 support
+- Support for API users (requires Elvis 5.24 or higher)
+- Improved logging: log lines with date and time

 ## v1.0.0
 - Clarifai: label detection